-Interviews at medical schools are granted very selectively and their numbers and formats vary greatly: single or multiple one-on-ones, group interviews, panels, and Multiple Mini Interviews (MMIs).
+Interviews at medical and other health profession schools are granted very selectively and their numbers and formats vary greatly: single or multiple one-on-ones, group interviews, panels, and Multiple Mini Interviews (MMIs).

-Interviews are concentrated in the period between September and March and are usually conducted by clinical and basic science faculty, medical students, administrators, physicians and more rarely by other members of the community, alumni/ae, liberal arts faculty, standardized patients, etc. Some interviewers will have access to your entire application file, some only to your personal statement and essays, others to everything but your academic credentials.
+In many cases, interviews are concentrated in the period between September and March and are usually conducted by clinical and basic science faculty, professional students, administrators, practitioners and more rarely by other members of the community, alumni/ae, liberal arts faculty, standardized patients, etc. Some interviewers will have access to your entire application file, some only to your personal statement and essays, others to everything but your academic credentials.

-The main goal of medical school interviews is to help assess candidates’ personal traits and characteristics beyond academic abilities.
+The main goal of health profession school interviews is to help assess candidates’ personal traits and characteristics beyond academic abilities.
 These traits include:

 - Compassion and empathy